matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 vNjEQuRCOmBp/KTuIpZ7RUJgPAbVAyqa0Uzh770tQaw
 ```

-SHA-256 should be the first specified hash function.
-It has been chosen as it
+SHA-256 MUST be supported at a minimum.
+It has been chosen as it is [currently
-is [currently used
+used
 elsewhere](https://matrix.org/docs/spec/server_server/r0.1.2#adding-hashes-and-signatures-to-outgoing-events)
 in the Matrix protocol, and is reasonably secure as of 2019.